h2non/fw/README.md

 **fw** is a tiny library (<200 SLOC) which helps with **asynchronous control-flow management** in JavaScript environments

-It exploits the **functional-style programming** based on high-order functions and other common patterns.
+It exploits **functional-style programming** using on higher-order functions and other common patterns.
 You could use it in conjunction with [hu][hu], for a better approach

 ## Features